madzot/ivaldi-diagram-editor/MVP/refactored/frontend/canvas_objects/README.md

         Moves the Box and all objects attached to it to a new location.

         Parameters:
-            new_x (int): x coordinate of where to move the Box. new_y (int): y coordinate of thwere to move the Box. bypass_legality (bool): (Optional) Boolean stating if legality checking should be bypassed.
+            new_x (int): visual x coordinate of where to move the Box. new_y (int): visual y coordinate of thwere to move the Box. bypass_legality (bool): (Optional) Boolean stating if legality checking should be bypassed.

     .select()